laggykiller/sticker-convert/README.md

                         Useful if:
                         (1) Size limit for video is larger than image;
                         (2) Mix image and video into same pack.
+  --cache-dir CACHE_DIR
+                        Set custom cache directory.
+                        Useful for debugging, or speed up conversion if cache_dir is on RAM disk.

 Output options:
   --output-dir OUTPUT_DIR